giovannelli/cassandra_object/README.md

 Cassandra Object uses ActiveModel to mimic much of the behavior in ActiveRecord.

+[:any, :one, :two, :three, :quorum, :all, :local_quorum, :each_quorum, :serial, :local_serial, :local_one]

 ## Installation

 Add the following to your Gemfile: